alcaseybsu/alcaseybsu/README.md

 - :telescope: I’m a recent Software Engineering graduate with a concentration in Cybersecurity and Secure Software Design.
 I also took lots of Data Analytics courses.

+- 🦾 I feel strongest working with Java, Python, or .NET/C#

 - :seedling: I'm interested Data Science, Quantum Computing and in getting my Master's Degree, or beyond.

 - 👩‍🎓 My current/recent learning: Unreal Engine | ASP .NET Core app with mySQL | Data Mining with Python.